 The Federal Sample is a statewide annual sample which is used by ACF and CDSS to calculate the Federal Overall (All Families) and the Federal Two-Parent (2P) TANF WPRs.
-(Please refer to All County Information Notice [ACIN] - I-32-07E for further guidance regarding the calculation of WPRs).
+(Please refer to All County Information notice [ACIN] - I-32-07E for further guidance regarding the calculation of WPRs).
 Because the Federal Sample is a statewide sample, it does not include a sufficient number of cases for each county to provide statistically valid and distinct county WPRs.
 As a result, an additional county-specific sample is drawn.
 The Federal Sample and the County Sample are combined in order to calculate statistically valid County WPRs.
 Similar to the Federal Sample, the combined Federal and County Samples are only valid on an annual basis.
 Counties receive quarterly County WPR data files, error reports and work participation reports via e-mail in order to reconcile County WPRs.
+Cases without TANF or state TANF Maintenance of Effort (MOE) funding are not reviewed.